s-ludwig/dlibgit/readme.md

 ### Windows:

-- Get the libgit2 DLL from [here](https://github.com/AndrejMitrovic/libgit_bin).
+- A pre-built version of the libgit2 DLL is included with the bindings package
-- Or build `libgit2` manually.

 ### Posix:

-- Get the libgit2 shared library with your package manager, making sure you're getting the `0.19.0` release.
+- Get the libgit2 shared library with your package manager
 - Or build `libgit2` manually.
+- Making sure you install the right version of the libgit2 bindings (e.g. `dub fetch libgit2 --version=0.19.2` or `dub fetch libgit2 --version=0.20.1`)

 ## Building libgit2 manually

     $ cd <your-folder-of-choice>
     $ git clone git://github.com/libgit2/libgit2.git
     $ cd libgit2
-    $ git checkout v0.19.0
+    $ git checkout v0.20.0

 - Then follow these instructions: https://github.com/libgit2/libgit2#building-libgit2---using-cmake
 - You might need to install zlib if cmake says it's missing (On Posix use your package manager to find the `zlib dev` package).